thulas/dac-label-noise/README.md

   </div>

-To re-run the random monkeys experiment described in the paper, download the `STL-10 dataset <https://cs.stanford.edu/~acoates/stl10/>` and then run as follows:
+To re-run the random monkeys experiment described in the paper, download the STL-10 dataset from https://cs.stanford.edu/~acoates/stl10/ and then run as follows: